d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

     return Y, moving_mean, moving_var
 ```

-Next, we will customize a `BatchNorm` layer.
-This retains the scale parameter `gamma` and the shift parameter `beta` involved in gradient finding and iteration, and it also maintains the mean and variance obtained from the moving average, so that they can be used during model prediction.
-The `num_features` parameter required by the `BatchNorm` instance is the number of outputs for a fully connected layer and the number of output channels for a convolutional layer.
-The `num_dims` parameter also required by this instance is 2 for a fully connected layer and 4 for a convolutional layer.
+Now, we can customize a `BatchNorm` layer.
+This retains the scale parameter `gamma`
+and the shift parameter `beta`
+involved in gradient finding and iteration,
+and it also maintains the mean and variance
+obtained from the moving average,
+so that they can be used during model prediction.
+The `num_features` parameter required by the `BatchNorm` instance
+is the number of outputs for a fully-connected layer
+and the number of output channels for a convolutional layer.
+The `num_dims` parameter also required by this instance
+is 2 for a fully-connected layer and 4 for a convolutional layer.

-Besides the algorithm per se, also note the design pattern in implementing layers.
+Besides the algorithm per se, also note
+the design pattern in implementing layers.
 Typically one defines the math in a separate function, say `batch_norm`.
-This is then integrated into a custom layer that mostly focuses on bookkeeping, such as moving data to the right device context, ensuring that variables are properly initialized, keeping track of the running averages for mean and variance, etc.; That way we achieve a clean separation of math and boilerplate code.
-Also note that for the sake of convenience we did not add automagic size inference here, hence we will need to specify the number of features throughout (the Gluon version takes care of this).
+This is then integrated into a custom layer
+that mostly focuses on bookkeeping,
+such as moving data to the right device context,
+ensuring that variables are properly initialized,
+keeping track of the running averages for mean and variance, etc.
+That way we achieve a clean separation of math and boilerplate code.
+Also note that for the sake of convenience
+we did not add automagic size inference here,
+hence we will need to specify the number of features throughout
+(the Gluon version will take care of this for us).

 ```{.python .input  n=73}
 class BatchNorm(nn.Block):